Uzair-90/HSPSQL/uzair/cmu_notes/lect_2.md

 exists -> atleast one row is returned.

-find student record with the highest id that is enrolled in at least one course.
+Find student record with the highest id that is enrolled in at least one course.

 ```sql
 select sid, name from students where sid in (select max(sid) from enrolled);